Vergepoland/throwback-ai-support/data/Guide playing and modifying old siege.md

 # How to download Old Siege using SlejmUr's downloader
 1. Find a drive/folder where you have ample disk space.
 Some versions of old siege are as large as 80-90 GB.

 2. Create a folder but make sure there are no spaces in its name.
-As an example: ‘OldSiege’ instead of ‘Old Siege’.
+For example: ‘OldSiege’ instead of ‘Old Siege’.

 3. Set up an exclusion in your Windows Defender and/or third-party antivirus for the folder you just created.
 This is important as some files that are required to make the game work properly are flagged as viruses.